Read on to learn about the different types of computer cookies and how they affect your operations as a business owner.

 Social Networking Cookies

-Social networking cookies allow users to share content on social media platforms, and help link activity between a website and third-party sharing platforms.
+Social networking tracking cookies allow users to share content on social media platforms, and help link activity between a website and third-party sharing platforms.

-The personal data that cookies collect, plus the fact that they do pose a security risk, has created a need for cookie laws and regulations.
+The personal information that cookies collect, plus the fact that they do pose a security risk, has created a need for cookie laws and regulations.
 If your website deploys cookies, there are several legal requirements you need to know if you want to stay out of trouble with the law.

-3. Computer Cookies and the Law Explained
+3. Computer Cookie Laws Explained

 While cookie regulation is still relatively new territory, the following laws are breaking ground on providing notification and consent rights to users over the cookies they encounter online: